 The Basin is located outside within the confines of the main building; however, it can also be viewed from above on the Discovery Boardwalk.

-The Basin bathhouse and surrounding area is a rebuilt replica of what existed on the site in 1887.
+The Basin bathhouse and surrounding area are a rebuilt replica of what existed on the site in 1887.

 The Gallery

-The Gallery now stands in place of the Basin bath house.
-It contains an education seating area with a view of the Basin where you can enjoy educational videos and books or sit and take a break.
+The Gallery now stands in place of the Basin bathhouse.
+It contains an educational seating area with a view of the Basin where you can enjoy educational videos and books or sit and take a break.
 This is where you can view and access the theatres.

 Outdoor Attractions

-The outdoor attractions at the Cave and Basin site are free to enjoy and it’s worth time to explore them.
+The outdoor attractions at the Cave and Basin site are free to enjoy, and it’s worth the time to explore them.

 Viewing Deck